700 Children's® – A Blog by Pediatric Experts

 What Should You Eat After Practice or Competition?

-After exercise, your body is like a sponge ready to absorb and replenish nutrients lost during your training session.
-Ideally, have a snack or meal within 15-60 minutes of completing the activity and if you only have a snack during that time, try to have a meal within 1-2 hours.
+After exercise, ideally, have a snack or meal within 15-60 minutes of completing the activity.
+If you only have a snack during that time, try to have a meal within 1-2 hours.
 This might mean a snack after late night practices and games too.
 If you have a long drive to and from practice, make sure you plan ahead!
 Make your meal well-balanced with lean protein, grains, vegetables, fruit, and dairy.
-If you are not able to eat solid food after exercising, try something liquid based like white milk, chocolate milk, or a fruit smoothie made with yogurt.
-Smoothies have a great balance of carbohydrates to protein, are cost efficient for teams, and portable for easy transport!
+If you are not able to eat solid food after exercising, try something liquid based like milk, chocolate milk, or a fruit smoothie made with yogurt.

 Don’t Forget to Hydrate.

-Stick to water, milk, and 100% fruit juice as proper hydration methods
+Stick to water, milk, and 100% fruit juice for hydration

 • Limit juice to 4-6 ounces per day